ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-They say Dodger Stadium can hold up to fifty-six thousand people, but that is just a ballpark figure.
+Why does Norway have barcodes on their battleships?
+So when they get back to port, they can Scandinavian.

 [
-Tue Apr 22 00:27:17 UTC 2025
+Wed Apr 23 00:27:18 UTC 2025
  ]